 - Learning to move and exercise, by whatever means you choose, gives you an option to raise your vibration every day, so that your feelings and thoughts don’t sink down to the lowest levels of your problems.

 - Learning to meditate, visualize, concentrate, and create a coherent aura helps you discover your true spiritual identity as a multidimensional being.
 Spiritual practices empower you to live in alignment with your true divine identity, so that you are less affected by the negative influences from the media, from other people, and from the world in general.
 You observe the world with a deeper wisdom that expresses your true self.

 One spiritual concern with marijuana use is that it causes users to get stuck in an intermediate spiritual dimension known as the astral plane.
 These intermediate dimensions of consciousness, though not bad in themselves, are the levels of illusion.
-Although ideally the astral dimensions are levels of consciousness in which you can invent and create, such dimensions are only safe for you if you are also aligned with higher levels of divine consciousness, and safely grounded within your own physical body.
+Ideally, the astral dimension is a state of consciousness in which you can invent and create.
+However, the astral dimension is only safe for you if you are also aligned with higher levels of divine consciousness, and safely grounded within your own physical body.
 Without this higher divine alignment, and without your grounded physical presence, the astral plane is merely the plane of illusion and fantasy, taking you further from your true center.

 This is important to you if spiritual awareness is your goal.
 I don’t pretend that this article will change the minds of those who are committed to using marijuana, although I do hope that any user will consider the options to using a spiritually negative substance.

 But what if you are undecided about this topic, and spiritual awakening is important to you?
 Have you let yourself be impressed with the glamorous images presented in the media, in which creative people or celebrities are associated with marijuana use?
 It is to you that this article is specifically written, because glamorous images are only superficial descriptions of a false reality — that is, they are not real.